axelvaldez/radical-companies/_posts/book-3/2023-06-30-radical-inspiration-and-discovery.markdown

         <p>I was surviving, not living.
 But now I can recognize the fears that held me in survival mode.
 I can go around them, lovingly, and go on with my life, guided my me, not my fears.</p>
         <p>I am still afraid, but I am living my life.
 The more I do it, the easier it gets.
 I am not afraid of dying, so I am not afraid of living.</p>
         <p>Nobody knows how to live my life better than myself.
 Nobody, besides me, knows what&rsquo;s best for me.</p>
         <p>Security and control are now foreign to me.
-I know they were they priority at one point, but no more.</p>
+I know they were they a priority at one point, but no more.</p>
         <p id="_signature">Chabeli Atahuaman</p>
        </div>
      </td>